Elections in Kazakhstan: Observation

 There have been several international election observation missions organised in Kazakhstan.
 The OSCE has observed the elections.

 Presidential elections

-Kazakhstan's president is elected by the people and serves for at most two five-year terms.
+Kazakhstan's president is elected by the people and serves a single seven-year term.

 Term limits were removed for the incumbent Nursultan Nazarbayev on 18 May 2007, when parliament also voted to reduce the term length from seven to five years.

 Early presidential elections were called by President Nazarbayev and were held on April 26, 2015.
 President Barack Obama sent a letter to President Nazarbayev congratulating him on his reelection in the April 26 election.

 After President Nazarbayev' resignation in March 2019, snap presidential elections were held on June 9, 2019 with former Senate Chair Kassym-Jomart Tokayev emerging as the winner.
-In September 2022, the parliament approved to change the term length from five to seven years while lowering the amount of terms to one.
+In September 2022, the parliament approved changing the term length from five to seven years while lowering the amount of terms to one.
 In the same month, early presidential elections were called for 20 November 2022.